posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 ### My Application Materials

 I have decided to post all my application materials for Brown's Biostatistics Ph.D., the program I will be attending in the fall.
 It should go without saying that you should **under no circumstances** copy and paste from my materials.
 That being said, as a first-gen student, I know that sometimes it is difficult to find good examples of SOP's, personal statements, and CV's.
-If there are any additional programs that you would like to see my application materials for, please reach out to me via email.
+If there are any additional programs that you would like to see my application materials for, please reach out to me via [email](mailto:posmikdc@gmail.com).

-<object data="{{ site.url }}{{ site.baseurl }}/assets/pdf/brown-biostatistics-phd.pdf" width="600" height="800" type="application/pdf"></object>
+<object data="{{ site.url }}{{ site.baseurl }}/assets/pdf/brown-biostatistics-phd.pdf" width="580" height="800" type="application/pdf"></object>

 Now, I will provide some commentary and context on these application materials.
 I was extremely lucky to have various faculty and mentors give me feedback but please don't treat these materials as the gold standard.
 They worked for me and my situation.

+### CV

-- CV (_Education, Coursework, Awards_): I initially had grades on there as well (Nothing worse than an A-) but a professor recommended against that because the "A-" could catch somebody's eye early.
+- **Education, Coursework, Awards**: I initially had grades on there as well (Nothing worse than an A-) but a professor recommended against that because the "A-" could catch somebody's eye early.
 I know how nitpicky this sounds but I am just echo'ing here
-- CV (_Research Experience and Community Service_): Some folks said that it is a lot of detail but that was on purpose.
+- **Research Experience and Community Service**: Some folks said that it is a lot of detail but that was on purpose.
 My research experience was my strongest asset and I wanted to highlight everything I did.
-- CV (_Presentations, Professional Service, Skills_): Even having sections for this is unusual for Ph.D. applicants because we are usually too young to have anything substantial here.
+- **Presentations, Professional Service, Skills**: Even having sections for this is unusual for Ph.D. applicants because we are usually too young to have anything substantial here.
 I had some space to spare so I decided to include some presentations and talks I had given.
 One more thing: Don't forget to include your programming skills!

+### SOP and Personal Statement

-- SOP (_General_): My SOP's were identical across all programs I applied to with the exception of two paragraphs (Of course I adjusted the name of school in the other paragraphs lol).
+- **General**: My SOP's were identical across all programs I applied to with the exception of two paragraphs (Of course I adjusted the name of school in the other paragraphs lol).
 Generally though, I wanted to lead with an eye-catcher (the bolded sentence in the first paragraph).
 Then, I wanted to get addressing my key weakness (the lack of rigorous coursework) out of the way (that's paragraph #2).
 Then, up to paragraph #6, I describe my research experience and how it led to my current interest.
-- SOP (_Paragraphs #7 and #8_): I use paragraph #7 to talk about how my interests tie into the program.
+- **Paragraphs #7 and #8**: I use paragraph #7 to talk about how my interests tie into the program.
 A lot of times, people will put this paragraph as the second paragraph which may work very well with your application.
 The last paragraph is similar to seventh paragraph but focuses more on research community, centers, and personal fit.
 - Personal Statement: This was identical across all schools I applied to.

 Overall, I think that being very neat and submitting "pretty" application materials definitely helped my case.
 I would recommend that to anyone, i.e. even just using LaTeX to format your materials may make a good impression (Though this is certainly not mandatory).